Zis-an/raw-php-project/README.md

       index.php
-        data retrived from the file is decoded into json format using json_decode() function and passed to the view function to generate a view.
+        data retrived from the file is decoded into json format using json_decode() function and passed to the view function to generate a view. variable inside the call of view function is removed and get_terms() function call is added.
+        Title is served in a single line.

+      app.php
+        New require of file_functions.php is added.

+      ---- New File ----

+      file_functions.php
+        File related functions are moved into the file named file_functions.php.
+New function named get_terms is created to return json decoded data.

     # Views: